 The Program Tracker will also be the central tool that supports information used in the Council’s Program Performance & Progress and other Resource Tools and Maps.
 Once developed, the tool will be available from the Resource Tools and Maps landing page.

-Monitoring Resources provides an online, publicly accessible suite of information and tools, including maps and metadata describing existing monitoring projects; a library of standard monitoring methods, protocols, and data dictionaries; and guidelines and tools to help managers develop new monitoring programs and share existing ones.
+Monitoring Resources is a website that provides an online, publicly accessible suite of information and tools, including maps and metadata describing existing monitoring projects; a library of standard monitoring methods, protocols, and data dictionaries; and guidelines and tools to help managers develop new monitoring programs and share existing ones.

 Monitoring Explorer is a component of MonitoringResources.org and provides an interactive map viewer that displays where, when, and how various projects have collected data.
 Users can search for and display sample sites and their associated metadata.